Lab Startup Guide

 Ask your Department to set up your funds account, get quotes, and place orders for vital pieces of laboratory equipment (biosafety hoods, incubators, freezers, etc.).

-We have also set up an equipment exchange service, where you may be able to find laboratory equipment previously used by P&S investigators that meets some of your needs
+We have also set up an equipment exchange service, where you may be able to find laboratory equipment previously used by VP&S investigators that meets some of your needs

 Shortly after you sign your offer letter, you should receive an email from HR containing your University Network ID (UNI).
 Your UNI is required to interact with most University systems, including online training and email systems.

-CUMC uses an Exchange-based system for email that is compliant with HIPAA guidelines.
-This system is managed by CUMC IT (note that CUMC IT is distinct from CUIT), and can be set up once you have your UNI.
+CUIMC uses an Exchange-based system for email that is compliant with HIPAA guidelines.
+This system is managed by CUIMC IT (note that CUIMC IT is distinct from CUIT), and can be set up once you have your UNI.

 You should set up a "welcome meeting" with EHS to discuss the steps involved in setting up your wet lab space.
 If a meeting was not set up for you by your Department, you can contact Chris Pitoscia.